China January-September FDI down 3.8 percent on year to $83.4 billion

 China drew a record $116 billion in foreign direct investment last year.
 The Commerce Ministry aims to attract an average of $120 billion in each of the next four years.
 It is roughly on course to hit the target in 2012.

-China's outbound direct investment from non-financial firms in the first nine months totalled $52.5 billion, up 28.9 percent year on year, the Ministry said.
+China's outbound direct investment from non-financial firms in the first nine months totaled $52.5 billion, up 28.9 percent year on year, the Ministry said.

 (Editing by Ken Wills)